yaowser/DDS-Case-Study-2/README.md

 "LogReturns.csv" is the log returns of the AGIO stock

-"vol10.csv" is the volatility decay at 10

-"vol30.csv" is the volatility decay at 30

-"vol100.csv" is the volatility decay at 100
+"LogReturnsVolatility" is the volatility decay at 10, 30, and 100 of the AGIO stock

 "TEMP.csv" is the original data of average monthly temperatures of countries